-- 1. express the importance of the location and the role of the Peninsula in the National Capital - 2. reinforce the visual connection to Parliament House, the Parliamentary Zone, City Centre and to the Brindabella Mountains - 3. ensure Acton Peninsula remains accessible to all Australians - 4. express the activities and operations of the various institutions as well as the importance of each location - 5. acknowledge the importance of, and maintain, the existing landscape setting - 6. create an urban form which responds to the landscape and topography - 7. protect the qualities and features of places of heritage significance - 8. encourage the design of sustainable, energy-efficient, environmentally responsive, human scaled, timeless architecture and landscape.
+- 3. ensure Acton Peninsula remains accessible to all Australians - express the activities and operations of the various institutions as well as the importance of each location - 5. acknowledge the importance of, and maintain, the existing landscape setting - 6. create an urban form which responds to the landscape and topography - 7. protect the qualities and features of places of heritage significance - 8. encourage the design of sustainable, energyefficient, environmentally responsive, human scaled, timeless architecture and landscape.